-Changes in gasoline and diesel prices mirror changes in crude oil prices.
-Those changes are determined in the global crude oil market by the worldwide demand for and supply of crude oil.
+Changes in gasoline and diesel prices mirror those of crude oil prices, which are determined in the global crude oil market by the worldwide demand for and supply of crude oil.

-- Per-barrel costs for crude oil – the No. 1 factor in the cost of producing gasoline and diesel – reflect the global oil supply/demand balance and inventories, among other factors.
+- Per-barrel costs for crude oil – the No. 1 factor in the cost of producing gasoline and diesel – reflecting the global oil supply/demand balance and inventories, among other factors.

 Read the articles online at http://www.gaspricesexplained.com